Talyc stood holding the assault canon, shooting at oncoming Sith, desecrating the ground before him. He cried out something in Mando’a.

 ‘Negative,’ insisted the resistance officer.
 ‘We’re retreating.
 There are more Sith heading towards the Temple.
 The Jedi need you there if the Republic is to keep its guardians alive.
 We’re heading for the Senate Tower.
 Keep those Sith busy.’

-‘Understood,’ the Mandalorian woman said.
+‘With pleasure,’ the Mandalorian woman said.
 The officer chimed out.

 ‘These Sith are rather organised,’ said one of the Mandos.
 ‘It’s as though they’re guessing our every move.’